 This church survey question can often spark new and interesting ideas and directions for programs and projects.

-A church grows in many important ways by bringing in new people and ideas.
-A key focus area for church survey questions could be visitors — and prospective new members.
+A church grows by bringing in new people and ideas.
+A key focus area for church survey questions could be visitors and prospective new members.

 Why ask this survey question?

-You want to ensure accessing your church is as easy as possible.
+Accessing your church should be as easy as possible.
 Obstacles in this area can create a negative first impression with visitors and discourage them from returning.

 Why ask this survey question?